DINGMAN DELAWARE MIDDLE SCHOOL PROFILE (DDMS)

 There are numerous factors that contribute to the overall success of Dingman Delaware Middle School.
 Ms. Ruth Schneck, sixth grade teacher, credits the professional staff for creating a positive atmosphere.
 “We’re a team,” commented Schneck.
 “We listen to and talk with one another.
 We laugh together and are supportive of each other.
 The students certainly benefit from that.”

 Administrative support is also a key contributor to a positive school environment.
-Mr. Randy Wolff, physical education teacher and varsity coach, believes that DDMS has “a strong administration that really supports the teachers.”
-Mr. Eric Cooley, eighth grade language arts and social studies teacher, feels that the administration “supports us a great deal.
+Mr. Randy Wolff, former physical education teacher and varsity coach, believes that DDMS has “a strong administration that really supports the teachers.”
+Mr. Eric Cooley, former eighth grade language arts and social studies teacher, feels that the administration “supports us a great deal.
 It’s nice to know that they back us up as best they can.”
 Ms. Schneck appreciates how the administration allows teachers to conduct class in their own unique ways.
 “We can be ourselves.
 We’re allowed to be creative while teaching the requirements of the curriculum.”